franciszver/collabcanvas/docs/task.md

  - [ ] **13.16** Revert workspace size change
   - Add menu action to revert workspace size to previous setting

+ - [ ] **13.17** Convert color panel to Properties panel pinned at top
+  - Decouple from selection overlay; rename to Properties; pin at top of workspace to edit selected shape properties

 ---